 Professor Sergey Velentey, Dr.Sc.
 (Economics)

 is the head of research at the Plekhanov Russian Economic University, the oldest and one of the most authoritative economic education institutions in the country.
-He is the author of more than 340 scientific papers which have a total volume of more than 200 signatures (1 signature equals 40,000 characters with spaces), including monographs.
+He is the author of 350 scientific publications, including monographs.

 The range of Sergey Valentey’s interests (spatial economics, regional economics, economics of federative relations, the development of the local self-government system, rational use of natural resources and environmental protection, economics of innovations, the shaping and development of the human capital) is matched by the breadth of view on the problems studied, an analysis that is not confined to narrow specialized issues, but also includes aspects that transcend the boundaries of individual disciplines (for example, the link between economics and law, economics and sociology).